task-hopper/task-hopper/README.md

       one:  # this is the alias
         name: Project One
         path: ~/projects/project-one
-        autorun:
-          - nvm use  # run nvm use immediately after cd'ing to the project and setting environment variables
+        autorun:  # run git pull and nvm use immediately after cd'ing to the project and setting environment variables
+          - git pull
+          - nvm use
         commands:
           run: yarn start
           number_please: echo {{some_variable}}